Croeso i'r Townhill Community School STF !

 Miss.
 Dennis - FP/KS2 Teaching Assistant

-The STF team have all been busy since the beginning of the school year in September!
+We have all had a wonderful few weeks back settling in to the new term!
 The children and staff have been enjoying the new learning and play experiences each day.
 Have a look at our learning environment, the adventures we have been on, and all the wonderful things we have been doing below.

 Our Learning Environment